Whaley Bridge: History

 The River Goyt formed the historical boundary between Derbyshire and Cheshire.
-The present town of Whaley Bridge was divided into smaller towns in both counties.
-Historical records show that, in 1316, on the Cheshire side there were Taxal, Yeardsley and Whaley; the last two were combined into one district of Yeardsley-cum-Whaley.
-The Derbyshire side consisted only of Fernilee, which included the villages of Shallcross and Horwich.
-This side was in the parish of Hope and was part of the Forest of High Peak, while the Cheshire side was part of the Forest of Macclesfield.
-From 1796, Taxal and Yeardsley were effectively joined in that the Jodrell family was the main landowner in both towns, although the administration of these remained separate until 1936.
+The Derbyshire side was part of the Forest of High Peak, while the Cheshire side was part of the Forest of Macclesfield.

 Until the late 19th century, the population of the area grew slowly.
 For example, in the diocesan census in 1563, Taxal is recorded as having 26 households and, by the mid-18th century, Taxal and Yeardsley together only reached 55 households.
 In 1791, land at Whaley Bridge was advertised for sale; the owner believed that its waterpower would be useful in the textile industry, but the two townships remained very small and only had a population of 853 between them by 1841.
 Up to this time, agriculture and coalmining had been the main occupations.

 The town expanded greatly in the Industrial Revolution and the population almost trebled to 2,322.
 Although there had been coal mines from earlier times, cotton mills had become the dominant industry by 1871.
 Coal mining took place in the area from its very early days because of a large geographical fault which traverses the Whaley Bridge basin from east to west; this results in the coal outcropping in various places.
 Documentary evidence of 1587 indicates a well-established coal industry in the Towneshepp of Weley, known today as Whaley Bridge.
 Today, there is less intensive agriculture labour and no coal mining in the area.